PavanRangani/docs/docs/prd/tasks/in-app-notifications.md

 User has to manually mark each notification as read.
 System allows users to mark any single message as read or all messages as read.

-System auto marks `Reopen` notification as read when user perform `Mark as read` action for that `Reopened` task from My tasks page.
+System auto marks `Reopen` or `New`  notifications as read when user perform `Mark as read` action for that `Reopened` or `New`  task from My tasks page.

 Notification message always shows the current name of the task.
 For e.g. At the time of the notification is triggered, name of the task was `Task1` but currently name of the task is changed to `Task2`.
 In notification dialog, name of that task is shown as `Task2`

 ## UX Rules

-- Shows Notification icon in App header and in Home page.
+- Shows the Notification icon always in the App header and in the Home page.
 - Shows Unread message count with icon.
 When there isn't any Unread message, count won't be shown but Icon will be visible always.
 - On click of Notification icon in header, it shows Notification dialog.
 This dialog shows all unread notifications sorted by its arrival time.
 Latest notification will be at top.
 - Shows arrival date with each notification